Jamie Dimon hesitates to criticize Trump… except for one plan he says will create ‘an economic disaster’

 Trump’s plan for a 10% cap on credit card interest rates, Dimon said, “would be an economic disaster.”

-Speaking at the at the World Economic Summit in Switzerland, Dimon avoided taking a stance on many of Trump’s policies, including immigration, trade and soured relations with Europe and NATO over his demands for the United States to annex Greenland.
-He even dodged a question about whether US CEOs are scared to criticize Trump.
+Speaking at the at the World Economic Summit in Switzerland, Dimon criticized some of Trump’s actions on trade, immigration and relations with NATO and European allies, but he was quick to couch those comments with support of other actions by the administration on the same issues.
+He repeatedly responded “I don’t know” when asked about a variety of policy issues, even dodging a question about whether US CEOs are scared to criticize Trump.

 But the head of the largest US bank wasn’t restrained on a possible one-year, 10% cap on credit card interest rates.
 Trump earlier this month called for such a policy, saying in a social media post that the American public was being “ripped off.”

-Note: This story has been updated to include some of Dimon’s critiques of Trump’s policies.